laelbarlow/typhaon/README.md

-# Typhaon: A workflow for phylogentic analysis of protein families
+# Typhaon: A snakemake workflow for phylogentic analysis of protein families

 ## Objective